learnrelay/learnrelay/docs/queries/variables.md

 # Variables

-> Goal: Know how to use variables + filtering
+> Goal: Know how to use variables + filtering.